 Compared with the Defy Composite, the Advanced frame has a higher modulus Toray T700 filament carbon fibre that saves 20 per cent on the chassis weight.

-Buy if: You want a superb composite chassis with decent current kit and serious upgrade potential
+- Buy if: You want a superb composite chassis with a decent current kit and serious upgrade potential

 The result is a light frame, and that’s clearly communicated when you press on the pedals.
 Thanks to the basic laws of physics this is even more obvious in a climbing context, letting the Defy defy gravity more easily than many other bikes.